National Trust Osterley Park Night Run

 I managed to run the whole race continuously without stopping.
 I felt slightly emotional.
 This was my first race and continuous run since fracturing my leg back in August 2018.
 I turned one of the last corners and could hear the music.
 Suddenly, I managed to find some extra energy and ran as fast as I could to the finish line, 400-600 meters away.
 I’m not sure where it came from, or what had been actually holding me back.
 In addition, as I approached the house and finish line, it was lovely to hear my friend cheering me in all the way across the finish line.
 Thank you, Sue!

-At the end of the race, a banana, bottle of water, and a goody bag, were waiting for you.
+Also, at the end of the race, a banana, bottle of water, and a goody bag, were waiting for you.
 The bag contained mainly leaflets, there didn’t seem to be a medal.
 However, on arriving home and looking more closely through the contents, I discovered a lovely wooden medal.
 This was a delightful surprise, as there was no mention of one when registering, that I can recall.
-The race wasn’t chip timed, you had to use your own timing method.
-All in all, I thoroughly enjoyed the experience.
+Unfortuantely, the race wasn’t chip timed, you had to use your own timing method.
+To sum up, all in all, I thoroughly enjoyed the experience.
 The race cost £14.00 with the addition of a booking fee of £0.70, £14.70 in total.

 I’m going to give the National Trust Osterley Park Night Run a score of 3.5 out of 5 on the Runiversity of life™ Runometer™